edhowland/searchbench/README.md

 containing any mounted network shares!**

 - $DOMAIN The top level directory wherein you want to search for the passed in file.
 Volume is read-only
-- $SCRATCH A scratchpad directory where searchbench will create some temporary files like log files and the'dirs+files.lst'
+- $SCRATCH A scratchpad directory where searchbench will create some temporary files like log files and the'dirs+files.lst'.
+This mount point is read+write

 Note: DOMAIN should contain at least one existant file that you are using for the search.
 And SCRATCH can be just any user writable location, perhaps $PWD.